 Our faculty members are engaged in current practice in the field and bring rich examples to enliven the classroom experience.
 All faculty members are Ph.D.-level psychologists, licensed clinical social workers, licensed mental health counselors, or certified CASAC counselors!

 This minor can be completed within any bachelor's degree program at Iona.
 Completion of the seven courses required can be done in three or four semesters.
 The minor can be a great complement if you are planning to study psychology, social work or criminal justice!

-Conducting research with my mentor, Dr. Colleen Jacobson, was definitely a unique experience that helped prepare for me for my current job.
+Conducting research with my mentor was definitely a unique experience that helped prepare me for my current job.

 Nathan Lowry ’20

 Read More About Nathan